lawrsp/ArchLinux-WSL2/README.md

 10. now , you got an running wls2 arch linux system.
 11. If you would like a pure bootstrapped system(use pacstrap):

+    11.1 login into he new new ArchLinux system as root

+       ```
+       # open a powershell
+       arch.exe config --defualt-user root
+       arch.exe

+       ```
-    11.1. go to step 4 in the new ArchLinux system but use `compile-1.sh` at step 6 to do bootstrap
+    11.1. repeat step 4, step5,  use `compile-1.sh` at step 6 to do bootstrap

     11.2. copy the new `install.tar.gz` and rebuild workspace